 Paolo and his family live and work just outside Isolabona, around 15km from the coast right up by the French border.
 Like his father and grandfather, Paolo has committed his life to making the very best extra virgin olive oil possible, solely from the Taggiasca cultivar.
 He believes firmly that the results begin in the grove, he is highly acclaimed for his pruning skills and takes care of his trees as if they were children.
 He owns 1,300 trees and cares for each one personally.
 His frantoio, originally built by his father in 1962 has been constantly upgraded and is impeccable.
 I can’t tell you how impressed I am by the Cassini family’s dedication and attention to detail.
 It is a small business, everything is done by hand and we feel extremely proud to work with them.

 The Taggiasca cultivar is a small, sweet olive and at its best produces an elegant, mild and more delicate style of extra virgin olive oil.
 If you don’t want too much spice in your oil, then this is certainly for you and that is why it’s a great choice for children who generally opt for more delicate flavours.
-These oils make a great pair for fish, steamed vegetables, white meat and are brilliant for salsa, pesto and mayonnaise.
+That said, because of the way that Paolo works, you can expect high polyphenols in both oils.
+They make a great pair for fish, steamed vegetables, white meat and are brilliant for salsa, pesto and mayonnaise.

-Paolo makes just three olive oils all of which have won a plethora of awards.
+Paolo makes just two olive oils of 100% Taggiasca and each year, he is recognised with a plethora of awards.